Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: Introduction

 \section{Introduction}

-Time series data with complexly evolving distributional properties are frequently collected in many real applications.
+Time series data with complexly evolving distributional properties are frequently collected in many applications.
 One prominent feature of such series is that the trend, covariance, and higher-order cumulants may simultaneously experience both abrupt and smooth changes over time.
 Many examples of such complex temporal dynamics can be found, for instance, in signal processing where both abrupt and smooth changes are frequently observed in the oscillatory patterns of a signal (\cite{huang1998empirical}, \cite{daubechies2011synchrosqueezed}); and in financial econometrics where the volatility of time series can be both smoothly and abruptly evolving over periods of stable and risky markets (\cite{dahlhaus2006statistical}, \cite{stuaricua2005nonstationarities}).
-The purpose of this paper is to perform jump testing and estimation under the aforementioned complex temporal dynamics; in particular, we aim to accurately and efficiently detect all jumps in a piece-wise smooth trend when the covariance and higher-order structures of the time series are both smoothly and abruptly evolving.
+The purpose of this paper is to perform jump testing and estimation under the aforementioned complex temporal dynamics; in particular, we aim to accurately and efficiently test and estimate all jumps in a piece-wise smooth trend when the covariance and higher-order structures of the series are smoothly and abruptly evolving under mild conditions.